artghieri/A-Introduction-to-Python-3/guide.md

 print(f"The number {number} is {result}.")
 ```

-While the ternary operator can enhance code readability for simple conditions, it's important to use it judiciously.
-For more complex conditions or multiple statements, traditional *if-else* structures might be more appropriate.

-#
+> *For single-line conditional assignments, the ternary operator can make your code cleaner and easier to understand.*

-### Walrus Operator
+#### Walrus Operator

-The walrus operator, denoted by `:=`, is a unique addition to Python syntax introduced in version 3.8.
-It provides a concise way to assign a value to a variable as part of an expression.
-The operator is affectionately named the "walrus" due to its visual resemblance to the eyes and tusks of a walrus.
+Introduced in Python 3.8, the walrus operator (`:=`) offers a concise way to assign values to variables as part of an expression.
+Named for its resemblance to a walrus (its "eyes" and "tusks"), this operator enables more compact and efficient code, particularly in scenarios where you’d otherwise need to repeat a calculation.

-The walrus operator allows you to perform assignments within expressions.
-This can result in more compact and readable code, especially in situations where you would otherwise need to repeat a calculation.
-With the walrus operator, you can assign a value to a variable and use that variable in the same expression, avoiding redundant computations.
+The **walrus operator** (`:=`) enables inline assignments, making Python code more concise and efficient.
+It offers several benefits:

+1. **Inline Assignment**: Assign a value to a variable and use it within the same expression.
+2. **Efficiency**: Avoid redundant computations by combining assignment and evaluation in a single step.
+3. **Readability**: Streamline repetitive constructs, reducing code clutter and enhancing clarity.

+> *By embedding assignments within expressions, the walrus operator eliminates redundancy and improves code maintainability.*

+#### Example
-Consider a scenario where you want to read lines from a file and print those lines along with their line numbers, but only if the line contains the word "python".
+Suppose you want to read lines from a file and print those containing the word "python," along with their line numbers.
 Without the walrus operator, the code might look like this:

 ```python
 with open("example.txt", "r") as file: